yodertv/Reminders/doc/README.md

 ###1.5
 - Merge Node v0.4 MongoApp drop collection code into StaticServer and rename as todoServer
 - Change mongolab.js to add a dropArchive function.
-- (Bug#3) When archive creates a new file the forward button still points to the previous archive.
-Should be updated on the save.
+- Fixed (Bug#3) Archive forward button isn't pointing to next older archive.
 - This release can't go to production because I need a place to host my node drop function.
 - StaticServer is deco'd